How To Prepare for a DOT Audit

 DOT conditional safety rating

-Remember that the purpose of a DOT audit is to ensure that you have established “adequate management control of”… pretty much everything that the FMCSA regulations cover.
+Remember that the purpose of an FMCSA audit is to ensure that you have established “adequate management control of”… pretty much everything that the FMCSA regulations cover.
 This control must start at the top management ranks and be communicated to everyone.

 The message across your organization has to be “Safety is our highest priority!”